Learn Code, From My Code

 Members Only Tutorials

-If you’re a member, you get access to completed and in progress tutorials.
+If you’re a member, you get access to completed and in-progress tutorials.
 Leave comments and ask for code examples.

-WordPress plugins used to use one big class, that was a singleton, and exposed instances of all of the plugin’s classes.
+WordPress plugins used to use one big class, which was a singleton, and exposed instances of all of the plugin’s classes.
 This worked, but singletons have a lot of downsides.
 It was the best solution in PHP 5.2, which we used to have to support.
 In the previous section, I wrote about singletons and their […]

-Singletons & Dependnecy Injection In WordPress
+Singletons & Dependency Injection In WordPress